mimiframework/mimiframework.github.io/index.md

 ## Acknowledgements

-This work is supported by the [Alfred P. Sloan Foundation](https://sloan.org/) and by the National Science Foundation through the Network for Sustainable Climate Risk Management ([SCRiM](http://scrimhub.org/)) under NSF cooperative agreement GEO-1240507.
+This work is supported by the [Alfred P. Sloan Foundation](https://sloan.org/) through Resources for the Future's [Social Cost of Carbon Initiative](https://www.rff.org/topics/scc/) and by the National Science Foundation through the Network for Sustainable Climate Risk Management ([SCRiM](http://scrimhub.org/)) under NSF cooperative agreement GEO-1240507.